The Great Tour of Morocco

 - Transportation by a minibus or 4x4 with a personal driver including gas and driver's fees.

-- Accommodation 13 nights based on double occupancy, daily half board.
+- Accommodation 13 nights based on daily half board.
 Our priorities in selecting accommodation are: the authenticity, the comfort and the quality of service.

 - Monuments entrance fees